-At such times as the student fails to meet acceptable standards of academic performance or has engaged in professional misconduct, the
+At such times as the student fails to meet acceptable standards of academic performance or has engaged in professional misconduct, the student may be dismissed, suspended or expelled from the University at the discretion of the Neeley School dean.

 If a student is dismissed, suspended or expelled from the University, a grade of "F" or a designation of "Q" is recorded for each course in progress as determined by the appropriate academic dean.